mvojacek/mdbook-minijinja/README.md

 # Default value is "templates".
 templates = "templates"

+# String to include at the beginning of every chapter file.
+This is useful for
+# including common content like a prelude or front matter.
+#
+# Default value is "", which has no effect on the content.
+prelude_string = "{% include \"prelude.j2\" %}"

 # Variables defined in this section will be available for use in templates.
 [preprocessor.minijinja.variables]
 my_var = "my_var_value"